 Try Electronic Drums

 The simple answer to this question is NO. While learning or taking your initial lessons, it is better to practice playing the drum in the absence of the drum kit.
 Early days are more about building co-ordination and understanding the rhythm.
+Early on it is possible to practice drumming without drums.

 No, drum practice pad is not mandatory to practice drumming.
 There are other options, such as air drumming, beatboxing, and playing on pillows.